segeljakt/pratt/README.md

 Assume we have a strange language which should parse strings such as `-1?+1*!-1?` into `(((((-(1))?)+(1))*(!(-(1))))?)`.

-Our strategy is to implement a parser which translates source code into token trees, and then token-trees into expression tree.
+Our strategy is to implement a parser which parses source code into token trees, and then token-trees into an expression tree.
 The full implementation can be viewed [here](https://www.github.com/segeljakt/).

 ```rust
 // From this